tidyverse/dplyr/revdep/problems-f-revdep.md

 checking examples ...
 WARNING
 Found the following significant warnings:

-  Warning: 'summarise_each_' is deprecated.
+  Warning: `summarise_each()` is deprecated.
 Deprecated functions may be defunct as soon as of the next release of R.
 See ?Deprecated.
 Examples with CPU or elapsed time > 5s
        user system elapsed
-Teams 5.14   0.08   5.145
+Teams 5.936  0.076   6.057

 checking installed package size ...
 NOTE installed size is  7.6Mb